 What is happening?

 Update on 28 Aug 2018: The city has initiated a zoning amendment to put an open space zone on 45% of the property, which will become a new park, and a residential zone on the remaining parcel, which is intended to be developed as new low-rise residential housing along an extension of Queens Place to Lorne Ave.
-A public participation meeting on this zoning amendment, which is consistent with the two development concepts presented at the most recent community information meeting, will be held at planning and environment committee, likely in Sept 2018.
+A public participation meeting on this zoning amendment, which is consistent with the two development concepts presented at the most recent community information meeting, will be held at planning and environment committee on 24 Sept 2018, no earlier than 5:45pm.
+The staff report is available here.

 Update on 23 July 2018: City staff report: "Grading is 90% complete.
 Over the next few weeks, the contractor will be delivering topsoil and will be final grading the site.
 There will be an increased presence of deliveries as there will be an estimated 500 truckloads of topsoil being delivered.
 Once the topsoil is graded, the contractor will be hydroseeding the site.
 To protect the site while the seed establishes, the contractor will be leaving the construction fence intact, however, they will have it moved onto the property in order to re-open the public sidewalk that is currently closed."